cclp94/chip-go/README.md

 ```

 ## Quick start
 This project uses the [gopxl/pixel](https://github.com/gopxl/pixel) lib, which uses OpenGL and GLFW.
-The requirements for building and execution the project depend on the underlying system.
-[Check here for setup in different systems](https://github.com/gopxl/pixel?tab=readme-ov-file#requirements)
+The requirements for building and executing the project depend on the underlying system.
+For ubuntu and WSL (I'm guessing linux in general) simply install the following packages `libgl1-mesa-dev xorg-dev libasound2-dev` [Check here for setup in different systems](https://github.com/gopxl/pixel?tab=readme-ov-file#requirements)

 Once the requirements are installed:
 ```bash